TobleMiner/KVMGT/README.md

 This test was done on an ArchLinux installation with Kernel 4.13.3-1

 Also I will be using the terms vGPU, KVMGT graphics card and (Intel) virtual GPU interchangeably.
-The do all referr to Intel GVT-G KVMGT.
+The do all refer to Intel GVT-G KVMGT.

-In contrast the term emulated GPU or emulated graphics card refer to generic software GPU soltuions like QXL or virtio-gpu.
+In contrast the term emulated GPU or emulated graphics card refer to generic software GPU solutions like QXL or virtio-gpu.

 # Preparing the host